Federation of South African Women: Persecution of Leaders

 In 1956, the top leadership of the Congress Alliance were arrested and prosecuted in the mammoth Treason trial.
 Amongst them were Helen Joseph and Lilian Ngoyi National, Secretary and President of FEDSAW at the time.
 The two were acquitted and had their charges withdrawn in 1961.

+Additionally, the government banned founding member, Hilda Bernstein from having membership of many organisations in 1953.
+This ban was also extended to writing and publishing, limiting Bernstein's ability to participate in politics.
+In 1960, following the Sharpeville massacre, she was detained under the State of Emergency without charge.
+This resulted in exile for Hilda Watts Bernstein, but she continued to be a member of the ANC External Mission and an active speaker for the Anti-Apartheid Movement in Britain.

 Legacy

 Between March and August 1956, FEDSAW planned to host a mass protest at the Union Buildings in Pretoria, South Africa.
 Held on August 9, 1956, the protest mobilized "between 6,000 to 20,000 women" from all over the country, including places such as "Cape Town, Bloemfontein, and Port Elizabeth."
 Reported by the Cape Times as the "largest mass gathering of women in [South African] history", the demonstration led to the official annual commemoration of 'Women's Day' in South Africa, as August 9.

 The song "Wathint' Abafazki, Wathint' Imbokotho", or "You Have Tampered With The Women, You Have Struck a Rock" was created and popularized by the 1956 protest.
 In 2016, a monument was also created to memorialize the Women's March Leaders.

 In 1989, the United Women's Congress, The Federation of Transvaal, The Natal Organization of Women and the Port Elizabeth Women's organization revived FEDSAW.
 Although a much smaller organization by this time, they continued to organize conferences and protests regarding women's issues, including sexual violence and homelessness.
 In addition, they "made a contribution towards training women in leadership".